kera-cudmore/seaside-sewing/README.md

         AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'
     ```

-4. In heroku we can now add these keys to our config vars:
+4. In Heroku we can now add these keys to our config vars:

     | KEY | VALUE |
     | :--- | :--- |